-Answer: As parents, we cannot imagine a more traumatic experience than losing a child.
+Answer: As parents, we cannot imagine a more traumatic experience than the death of a child.
 All parents naturally expect their children to outlive them.
 Such a loss is an extraordinary, out-of-order event that brings with it an overwhelming sense of pain and lingering grief.
 It is a life-altering experience that presents unique challenges to parents as they seek to rebuild their lives without their child.

-It would be presumptuous for anyone to tell parents how to handle the death of their child.
+It would be presumptuous for anyone to tell parents how to handle the death of a child.
 However, we do know that those who yield their lives to God are more apt to recover from such a loss with a greater sense of normalcy than those without a genuine and positive faith in our Creator.
 With this being true, how do Christian parents handle the death of a child?
 Does the Bible address the subject, and if so, in what way?

 First, we should note that each person handles grief differently.
 Emotions vary widely in their intensity.
 These emotions are normal and natural.
-Second, no parent ever “gets over” or “moves on” from the loss of a child.
+Second, no parent ever “gets over” or “moves on” from the death of a child.
 It’s not like an illness from which we recover.
 Most counselors liken it to a life-changing physical injury.
 However, we should also know that, though we may always feel the loss, its intensity does diminish with time.

-It is the Christian’s faith in a loving and ever-faithful God that enables us to endure and recover from the loss of a child, sometimes in ways that others find remarkable.
+It is the Christian’s faith in a loving and ever-faithful God that enables us to endure and recover from the death of a child, sometimes in ways that others find remarkable.
 Such was the case of David in the loss of his child who died seven days after birth (2 Samuel 12:18–19).
 There are several valuable lessons we can learn from this passage of Scripture that can help grieving parents to face the future with hope.